A WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 You get more control by hosting a knowledge base on your own WordPress website.
 Ideally, you should also take regular off-site backups to be doubly secure.

-No integration between knowledge base & support system
+No integration between the knowledge base & support system

 When I send a support request on WooCommerce.com, it automatically searches the knowledge base and suggests articles.
 It forces me to confirm the articles aren't relevant before I can send a support request.
 This is a great way of encouraging customers to self-serve and reduce support tickets!

-I know that WooCommerce use Zendesk for their support tickets, so I assumed that this feature was available.
-On trialling Zendesk, I discovered that this is only possible via custom API integration.
+I know that WooCommerce uses Zendesk for its support tickets, so I assumed that this feature was available.
+On trialing Zendesk, I discovered that this is only possible via custom API integration.
 That puts this feature out of reach for most people.